Rafinha (footballer, born 1985)

-Márcio Rafael Ferreira de Souza (born 7 September 1985), commonly known as Rafinha ([ʁɐˈfiɲa]; "Little Rafa"), is a Brazilian professional footballer who plays as a right-back for São Paulo.
-He is known as a skilled defender with good passing skills, quick pace, agility and a strong shot.
-He has earned four caps with the Brazil national team.
-Since 2015, he has the German citizenship.
+Márcio Rafael Ferreira de Souza (born 7 September 1985), commonly known as Rafinha ([ʁɐˈfiɲa]; "Little Rafa"), is a Brazilian former professional footballer who played as a right-back.
+He was known as a skilled defender with good passing skills, quick pace, agility and a strong shot.
+He had earned four caps with the Brazil national team.
+Since 2015, he has had German citizenship.

 Club career

 Brazil and Schalke

 Rafinha began his football career at the age of seven, playing for Gremio Londrinense, a futsal team from his home town of Londrina, Paraná.
 By age 12, he had begun training with PSTC, a local football club, before signing for Londrina Esporte Clube in 2000 at the age of 15.
 At the end of his second year with Londrina, Rafinha was signed by Coritiba.
 This meant moving hundreds of kilometers from his home town, but it also allowed Rafinha to display his talents on the national stage.
 For Coritiba, Rafinha made 23 appearances in the 2004 season and scored three goals in 13 appearances in the 2005 season.

 At Coritiba, Rafinha eventually found his way into the Brazil under-20 national team and played in the 2005 FIFA World Youth Championship in the Netherlands.
 During the tournament, he scored two goals and played an integral part in Brazil's progress to the bronze medal.
 Rafinha's performance at the tournament alerted numerous European teams to his ability, with German club Schalke 04 ultimately signing the right-back from Coritiba for an estimated €5 million on a four-year contract.
 At Schalke, he made 42 appearances in 2005–06 season, two goals in 35 appearances in the 2006–07 season, five goals in 46 appearances in the 2007–08 season, two goals in 40 appearances in the 2008–09 season, and two goals in 35 appearances in the 2009–10 season.